Fryma (Wind, Breath, Spirit)

 2023-2024 | 82 minutes | Hi8 | color | sound

-Between 1998 and 1999, during the War of Kosovo, ninety percent of the majority ethnic Albanian population in the region (approximately 1.4 million people) were forcibly displaced from their homes by the Serbian army and various auxiliary paramilitary forces.
+Between 1998 and 1999, following decades of violent military occupation, ninety percent of the majority ethnic Albanian population in the territory of Kosovo (approximately 1.4 million people) were forcibly displaced from their homes, by the Serbian army and various auxiliary paramilitary forces.
 By the end of the war, some 14,000 civilians had been killed, and countless cities and villages destroyed.
 Following the cessation of the NATO bombing campaign throughout the Federal Republic of Yugoslavia, as many Albanians were returning to what was left of their homes and families - if anything at all - hundreds of thousands of ethnic Serbian civilians and other minorities fled Kosovo out of fear of reprisal, for their supposed or actual role in the conflict.